Highlander

 Kuyler - [backhands Anthony] Am I talking to myself?
 Which words didn't you understand?
 I said MacLeod is mine.

-Anthony - [wipes the blood from his mouth] Hey, I didn't know you had something going with this guy.
+Anthony - [wipes blood from his mouth] What?
+Hey, I didn't know you had something going with this guy.

 Kuyler - Well, you know now.

-Kuyler - [reaches into desk drawer holding revolver and handkerchief.
+Kuyler - [reaches into desk drawer containing revolver & handkerchief.
 Anthony tenses.
-Kuyler reaches for the handkerchief and tosses it to him.]
+Kuyler grabs handkerchief & tosses it to him.]
 It's okay.
-Forget it. [reaches in again for the revolver and shoots Anthony, killing him] Now it's right.
+Forget it. [reaches in again for revolver & shoots Anthony, killing him] Now it's right.

 LeBrun - They told me you kept me from bleeding to death.